qooxdoo/documentation/development/compiler/configuration/compile.md

 - `minify` - (**optional**) determines the minification to be used for applications, if the target supports it; can be overridden on a per application basis.
 Can be `off`, `minify`, `mangle`, or `beautify`.

+- `inline-external-scripts` -- (**optional**) controls whether external scripts are added inline into the `index.js` of the target application, or whether they are loaded by adding separate `<script>` tags into the document,  This is by default `false` for source targets and true for `build` targets; see also the `--inline-external-scripts` command line option.

 - `addCreatedAt` - (**optional**) if true, this will cause every object to have a hidden property called `$$createdAt` which points to an object containing